-After four successive years of drought, 2002 supplied a long, rainy and cold winter which lasted until June.
+After four successive years of drought, we had a long, rainy and cold winter which lasted until June.
 This was followed by a mild July and a hot August.
 The grapes took longer to reach maturity than average, and the harvest started almost two weeks later than in previous years.
-The maturity level varied from vineyard to vineyard forcing the winemaking team to be selective in their harvesting.
-The grapes were all hand picked in the early mornings to preserve the acidity.
-Fermentation in concrete vats went perfectly well but slowly, with the temperature kept below 31°C. The very long fermentation and maceration times were totally unexpected.
+The maturity level varied from vineyard to vineyard forcing us to be selective in our harvesting.
+The grapes were all hand picked in the early mornings.

-Chateau Musar 2002 is deep crimson – even blood red – in colour with an intense and complex nose of spicy red fruits and cedar with deeper plum notes.
+Deep crimson – even blood red – in colour, the 2002 has an intense and complex nose of spicy red fruits and cedar with deeper plum notes.
 Generous red and black fruit characters follow through to the palate, combining with notes of Christmas cake spices, figs, dates and stewed plums.
 This richly-fruited wine shows good acidity, silky tannins and a long, promising finish.
-This wine is now in very short supply and could well run out in the next couple of months so it makes sense to buy it now.